icecube/icetray-public/cmake/resources/docs/tools/boost.rst

     build of boost_python back into the toolset but we don't have anybody to do the necessary hand-holding.

-3. As of boost-1.36.0, boost_python is built by the toolset against the system python.
+3. As of boost-1.38.0, boost_python is built by the toolset against the system python and the projet 'boost' is no longer needed or supplied.